calliope-project/calligraph/README.md

 * The page layout is inflexible and particularly suboptimal on the maps page.
 This will be improved once Panel 1.4.1 is available with a fix for [#6653](https://github.com/holoviz/panel/issues/6653).
 * If left running for a while with no interaction, the web interface may become unresponsive and has to be refreshed manually.
 * Code is badly documented and needs some cleaning up.
-* `calliopevis` is a placeholder name that may yet be improved.